farhansCode/LuasFareCalculator/README.md

 Created a GUI for this project using JavaFX.

-To see what the GUI looks like view the JPEG image.
+To see what the GUI looks like view the PNG image.

 ## How to use
 Run the LuasFareCalculator.java file if you would like to run it through the console.